 - get in touch with other employers in your industry

 - get in touch with an Apprenticeship Training Agency (ATA)

 - work with regional partners

-These funds will be used to pay for the training and assessment cost of the apprenticeships agreed with the receiving employer and will be paid monthly for the duration of the apprenticeship.
+Transferred funds will be used to pay for the training and assessment cost of the apprenticeships agreed with the receiving employer.

 The sending employer and the receiving employer need to first agree the details of the transfer of funds; for example, which apprenticeship standard, how many apprentices, the cost.

 Once both employers are registered on the apprenticeship service the following must be done in their accounts to complete a transfer:

 - connect with each other